BRD Trilogy: Veronika Voss

 Veronika Voss (1982) depicts the twilight years of film actress Veronika Voss in stark black-and-white.
 A sports reporter becomes enthralled by the unbalanced actress and discovers that she is under the power of a villainous doctor who keeps her addicted to opiates in order to steal her wealth.
 Despite his best attempts, he is unable to save her from a terrible end.
 The original German title, Die Sehnsucht der Veronika Voss, translates as "The longing of Veronika Voss".

 Lola

 Lola (1981) is loosely based on Josef von Sternberg's The Blue Angel and its source novel Professor Unrat by Heinrich Mann.
 It tells the story of an upright building commissioner, Von Bohm, who comes to a small town.
-He falls in love with Lola, innocent of the fact that she is a famed prostitute and the mistress of Shuckert, an unscrupulous developer.
+He falls in love with Lola, ignorant of the fact that she is a famed prostitute and the mistress of Shuckert, an unscrupulous developer.
 Unable to reconcile his idealistic images of Lola with reality, Von Bohm spirals into the very corruption he had sought to fight.